PCSX2 Tutorial

 You can download PCSX2 from the official homepage.
 Click on the blue Latest Stable button.
 You'll be prompted with options for “Installer” and “Portable”.
 What's the difference?

-• The Installer version - This is an easy install wizard that installs PCSX2 like a normal Windows app.
+- The Installer version - This is an easy install wizard that installs PCSX2 like a normal Windows app.
 If in the future you want to uninstall PCSX2, you can do it through Windows.
+If you're not very computer savvy, I recommend the Installer.

-• The Portable version - A 'portable' program is one that can be placed anywhere on your computer.
-The program is self contained in the folder and saves everything within that folder.
+- The Portable version - A 'portable' program is one that can be placed anywhere on your computer or external drive.
+The program is self contained in the folder.
 Hence, that is the nature of PCSX2's portable version.
 However, although a portable program can be placed anywhere, it's still important to only place it in a common location on your computer such as Documents, Downloads, or create a folder on your desktop.
 If in the future you want to uninstall PCSX2, simply delete its folder.

 Installation